jenntuten/bamazon/README.md

 In this particular store, there are 10 items inspired by strange products that are actually available for purchase online.
 The user will have to scroll through to view all 10 options.\
 ![Bamazon Start](https://github.com/jenntuten/bamazon/blob/master/assets/images/1-firstscreen.png)\
 \
-In the screen shot below, the user has chosen the Inflatable Unicorn Horn for Cats, and since there was a sufficient quantity, they received the message "Plenty In Stock!" and were asked if they would like to continue shopping.
-Throughout the user's shopping experience, the app will track the total price of the items saved to the shopping cart.\
+In the screen shot below, the user has chosen the Inflatable Unicorn Horn for Cats, and since there was a sufficient quantity, they received the message "Plenty In Stock!" and were asked if they would like to continue shopping.\
 ![Bamazon Select](https://github.com/jenntuten/bamazon/blob/master/assets/images/2-itemselected.png)\
 \
-Below are two screen shots showing when a user enters an invalid item number or enters non-numeric characters when requesting a specific quantity.
+When a user enters an invalid item number or enters non-numeric characters when requesting a specific quantity, they will receive an error message.
 This returns the user to the full list of products so they can continue shopping.\
 ![Bamazon Invalid](https://github.com/jenntuten/bamazon/blob/master/assets/images/3-invalid%20item-qty.png)\
 \
 ![Bamazon InvalidQuantity](https://github.com/jenntuten/bamazon/blob/master/assets/images/4-invalidqty.png)\